anna099/hegel/1-introduction.md

 failure of the rationalist project.
-However, he had failed to heed Spinoza's monistic demand that Jacobi would later understand; his system, insofar as it grounded the intelligible phenomenal in the *unintelligible* noumenal, *was not a complete system*.
+However, he had failed to heed Spinoza's monistic demand that Jacobi would later understand; his system, insofar as it grounded the intelligible phenomenal in the *unintelligible* noumenal, *was not a complete system*; it was constitutively *dualistic* (with the dualisms of intuition and concept, phenomenon and noumenon, appearance and thing-in-itself, and so on, running throughout) and therefore failed to meet the monistic demand of real systematicity.
+Hegel's particular formulation of this criticism accused Kant of *subjective* idealism, even in spite of Kant's attempts to distance himself from Bishop Berkeley:

+> Objectivity of thought, in Kant's sense, is again to a certain sense
+> subjective.
+Thoughts, according to Kant, although universal and necessary
+> categories, are *only our* thoughts - separated by an impassable gulf from the
+> thing, as it exists apart from our knowledge.<sup>[d](#d)</sup>

 Jacobi also, less subtly, failed to meet the monistic demand, since he followed Hume in suggesting that we merely place *faith* in an unintelligible grounding of our knowledge.
 Thus the post-Kantian tradition of German Idealism, to which Hegel belongs, was born.
 Paul Franks says of the